Sunderland and Tyne Lustre Pottery

 Picture

-Below another jug from this plate with a transfer of Hope under the spout, replacing the hand-painted anchor in earlier wares.
+Below two jugs with a transfer of Hope under the spout, replacing the hand-painted anchor in earlier wares.

 Later examples of these jugs have yellow enamels.